Mozzer2310/3rd-year-project/README.md

 # 3rd-year-project
-An Object Detection and Tracking System for Drone Navigation using a RYZE Tello drone, and OpenCV in C++.
+An Object Tracking System for Drone Navigation using a RYZE Tello drone, and OpenCV in C++.

 ## Dependencies
 This project was developed and tested with the versions listed below.